 Operating expenses are critical to the long-term success of vertical farms.
 While a capital expense may be a one time hit, operating expenses are repetitive in nature.
 Realizing this, the best approach is to have a sound design that lessens the inputs required to grow.
 This can be through material goods such as fertilizer, seeds, media, cleaning chemicals, etc, as well as labor required to run the farm.

 For material goods, it is important to design a system that can reuse as many inputs as possible, creating a closed-loop agricultural system.
-For the Glens Falls Urban Pilot we chose 1020 trays and sheet pots that can be reused, ensuring that waste is reduced to its maximum capacity.
+For the Glens Falls Urban Pilot we chose durable reusable components, as well as consumables that are fully compostable, ensuring that waste is reduced to its maximum capacity.
 We then chose to recirculate our organic hydroponic nutrient solution to avoid a drain-to-waste system that requires more fertilizer input.
 While these are just a few examples, each vertical farm design consideration should have a focus on op ex reductions.

 "We then chose to recirculate our organic hydroponic nutrient solution to avoid a drain-to-waste system that requires more fertilizer input."